 Call a doctor or go to the hospital right away if you think you might have a skin infection and:

-Keep in mind that pink or red skin and swelling around the wound are normal, especially if you have stitches.
+Pink or red skin and swelling around a wound are normal, especially if you have stitches.
 Some amount of pain is normal, but it should start to go away after the second day.

 If you see pus, fluid, or crust, call your doctor within 24 hours.
 Call if the pain gets worse after 48 hours.